sage-code/maj/README.md

 ------------------------------------------------------------------------------------------------
 Basic rules for new language:

-1. one single letter do not represent anything else but itself,
+1. one letter do not represent anything else but itself,
-1. one single letter is pronounced always the same,
+1. one letter is pronounced always the same,
 1. one word must have a single meaning and is context free,
 1. numerals are unique and familiar,
 1. punctuation symbols can be read as words.